Academic Counseling and Resources

-The Office of Medical Education manages the Academic Achievement Program (AAP), which is the foundation of the system for counseling and remediation.
+The Office of Medical Education manages the Academic Achievement Program (AAP), which is the foundation of the system for academic counseling and remediation.

 At measured points throughout the first and second year of medical school, students are identified as at risk for academic difficulty based on a coordinated system of measuring progress, and are enrolled in the AAP.
 Each participant is assigned an individual adviser who closely monitors a small group of students.
 Each participant is encouraged to take advantage of an array of available resources.